Organization of an Infantry Regiment

 December 1915

-Battalion (4 companies) Company (2 sections) Section (2 squads)
+Company (4 sections) Section (2 half-sections) Half-section (2 squads)

 1916-17

 Organizationally, the brigade is gradually phased out of existence in 1916.
-In certain reserve regiments, a third battalion is added (the 5th) to bring them more into line with the structure of the active regiments.
+In certain reserve regiments, a third battalion is added (numbered the 4th) to bring them more into line with the structure of the active regiments.
 The company was also reorganized into two separate half-sections, each made up of two squads.
 Two additional machine-gun companies were created, bringing to the total to three per regiment and eventually replacing the fourth riflemen company altogether.
 Additionally, each regiment was given three 37 mm guns (with one going to each battalion), along with several trench mortars (notably, the Brandt pneumatic).

-Number of Effectives in 1916 (When at Full Strength)
+Number of Effectives in 1916 (full strength)

 Regiment: ~2,500